OmriDan/github-demo/README.md

 # github-demo
-A simple Git repository to show the Git workflow
+A simple demo repository to show the Git workflow